The Defect Lifecycle: Track Every Bug from Report to Resolution

 Traceability from Test Case to Defect to Fix

-Trulit's traceability model connects the full quality chain: the requirement that was tested → the test case that failed → the defect that was raised → the developer who fixed it → the test case that verified the fix.
-For audit purposes, compliance reviews, or post-release retrospectives, this chain is available in Trulit's reporting, without any manual documentation effort.
+Trulit's traceability model connects the full quality chain: the requirement that was tested, the test case that failed, the defect that was raised, the developer who fixed it and the test case that verified the fix.
+For audit purposes, compliance reviews or post-release retrospectives, this chain is available in Trulit's reporting without any manual documentation effort.

 Release Readiness Based on Defect Data